MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/readiness-toolkit-application-compatibility-microsoft-365-apps.md

 If an add-in is classified as "Unknown" or "Insufficient data" this means that Microsoft doesn't yet have sufficient information regarding the add-in to provide a readiness status.
 If this is an add-in that is business critical for your organization, you can do the following:

 - Contact the software provider who developed this add-in to see if the add-in is supported for Microsoft 365 Apps.
-Also, you can request that your software provider list the add-in's support for Microsoft 365 Apps on the [Ready for Windows](/mem/configmgr/desktop-analytics/ready-for-windows) site.
-By listing the add-in, the software provider can make the add-in's support status for Microsoft 365 Apps available to other enterprises.

 - Contact us at [ReadyForOffice@microsoft.com](mailto:ReadyForOffice@microsoft.com).
 We'll do our best to add the readiness status of the add-in to our database.
 Please provide as much information about the add-in as possible including, but not limited to, the following: